 So what’s the deal?
-Avocados are supposed to be one of the ultimate health foods, credited with everything from reducing belly fat to revving up your libido.
+Avocados are supposed to be one of the ultimate health foods (even though the amount of protein in avocado is low), credited with everything from reducing belly fat to revving up your libido.
 And they keep getting more popular every year—retail sales have steadily increased since 2000, and Americans are filling their carts with $1.6 billion worth annually, according to the Hass Avocado Board.

-According to Daniel Motola, MD, a gastroenterologist at Gotham Medical Associates in New York City, such enthusiasm could actually be part of the problem.
-For those who can digest them well, the avo-love is totally justified, but they’re definitely not for everybody.
+According to Daniel Motola, MD, a gastroenterologist at CareMount Medical, such enthusiasm could actually be part of the problem.
+For those who can digest them well, the avo-love is totally justified, but they're definitely not for everybody.

 Confession moment: The irony is, I have not always loved avocados.
 They were an acquired taste for me, one of those foods I had to teach myself to like.
 So did my body just suddenly reject this food I had grown to love?
 Dr. Motola suggests it’s more likely that I’d been ill-equipped to digest it all along, and eventually reached a point where I couldn't tolerate them anymore.
 (Note to self: Listen to your body.)

 So if you suspect your avocado intake could be responsible for your digestive issues, you are definitely not alone.

 Keep reading for 3 reasons the buzzy health food can sometimes cause gastro distress.

 This is the category I fall into.
 FODMAPs (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) are sugars that are are poorly absorbed by the intestine so they end up fermenting—hence your bloating and gut issues.